Attendance and Punctuality

 If for any reason your child must miss school, there are things you can do with your school to ensure they don’t fall behind:

-• Speak with Mrs Mccallum or Miss Jordan our attendance team, as the school may be able to help to ensure your child is in school daily.
+Speak with Mrs Mccallum or Mrs Smith our attendance team, as the school may be able to help to ensure your child is in school daily.

 Remember, every day counts.
 If your child must miss school, phone the school office as early as possible.